-Leave for Federation Business.
-Should the Federation desire to send and to pay expenses for representatives to local, state, or national conferences, or on other business pertinent to Federation affairs, these representatives shall be excused without loss of salary or the use of a personal day, providing the Federation notifies the Vice President of Learning and Student Development of such leave in advance, and shall ensure that classes are properly covered during their absence.
+I. Leave for Federation Business.
+Should the Federation desire to send and to pay expenses for representatives to local, state, or national conferences, or on other business pertinent to Federation affairs, these representatives shall be excused without loss of salary or the use of a personal day, providing the Federation notifies the Vice President for Academic Affairs of such leave in advance, and shall ensure that classes are properly covered during their absence.

-A maximum of twelve (12) [4 times the number of years covered under this agreement] work days total may be used by the Federation during the term of this agreement.
+A maximum of sixteen (16) [4 times the number of years covered under this agreement] work days total may be used by the Federation during the term of this agreement.
 Federation representatives attending conferences, or on other Federation business, during times when they are not required to be on campus will not be counted in reaching this maximum.